blogdowntown 89.3 KPCC | Southern California Public Radio

 Richter said he is beginning this process by focusing on some of the areas that have a lot of bike theft, and have already gotten two bike shops to sign on to the project.
 DTLA Bikes on Broadway, and Downtown LA Bicycles on Hill Street, have already agreed to participate, he said.

 These stores are also involved with the police department's u-lock coupon campaign, which gives riders a $5 discount on Kryptonite u-locks to encourage them to buy these locks instead of the easily breakable chains.
-Dan Farahirad, manager of Downtown LA Bicycles, said u-locks start at around $30 and go upwards to $200 or $300.
+Dan Farahirad, manager of said u-locks start at around $30 and go upwards to $200 or $300.

 According to police, nearly every bike that's been stolen in recent months was because a rider had left it unlocked or unattended, or it was secured with a easily penetrable lock.
 They recommend only using u-locks and locking your bike to a fixed bike rack.